Upper School

 Four-Year Journey

-Our Director of College and University Counseling works with each student beginning their freshman year and culminating in their senior year through the application and acceptance processes.
+Our Director of College Counseling works with each student beginning their freshman year and culminating in their senior year through the application and acceptance processes.

-At CCA, we help students approach the process of choosing a college as an opportunity to challenge themselves, to learn about themselves, and to enjoy thinking about not only college and their future but what they are getting out of CCA.
+At Cape Cod Academy, we partner with our students as they begin the process of choosing a college.
+This is an opportunity for them to challenge and learn about themselves, and to enjoy thinking about not only college and their future, but to reflect on what they have learned while at Cape Cod Academy.

-This is really a four-year journey that we characterize as stages of exploring who they are and what they want of life and then finding a college that will be a good fit for their personal hopes.
-As the college counselors, we promote this process differently in each grade
+This is really a four-year journey that I characterize as stages of exploring who they are and what they want in life and then finding a college that will be a good fit for their personal hopes.
+As the college counselor, I promote this process differently in each grade.

 List of 4 items.